Generic name: daptomycin [ DAP-to-my-sin ]

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Tell your doctor about all your current medicines and any you start or stop using, especially a "statin" cholesterol medicine such as:
+Tell your doctor about all your other medicines, especially a "statin" cholesterol medicine such as:

 lovastatin (Mevacor, Altoprev, Advicor);